-India is well known for its numerous tea estates, and ubiquitous and inexpensive masala chai.
-However, in recent years, tea in India has started becoming trendy and upmarket.
-Contemporary tea bars have popped up all over the country to complement existing establishments.
-Here are some of the best tea bars and shops in India, where you can relax and enjoy a special brew, and taste and purchase various teas (including some rare ones).
+India is well known for its plentiful tea estates, and ubiquitous and addictive masala chai.
+However, in recent years, tea in India has started experiencing a revolution of sorts.
+The way tea is presented and packaged to the Indian market has changed a lot, with tea going upmarket.
+Contemporary tea cafes and shops have popped up all over India to complement traditional tea stalls.
+Here are some of the best ones where you can relax and enjoy a special brew, and taste and purchase various teas (including some rare ones).
 They're all vastly different, from classic to luxury.
 There's one thing they all have in common though -- an impressive variety of tea!

 Can't get enough tea?
-Take a look at the Top 6 Places to Visit Tea Plantations in India.
+Take a look at the top places to visit tea plantations in India.
 You can even stay on a tea estate!

-Tea Trails is India's first chain of tea cafes.
-It was launched in suburban Mumbai in 2013, with the aim of luring customers back from coffee lounges and educating them about tea beyond the standard chai.
-Prior to this, the owners spent two years researching and handpicking the teas to be served.
-An enticing range of white, black, oolong, herbal and specialty Indian chais are paired with tasty snacks in an ambient environment.
-Nowadays, you'll find Tea Trails cafes across India, including Connaught Place in Delhi and the Kala Ghoda arts precinct in Mumbai's Fort area.
-The company aims to open 400 outlets by 2020.
+Tea Trails was launched in suburban Mumbai in 2013, with the aim of luring customers back from coffee lounges and educating them about tea beyond the standard chai.
+Prior to this, the owners spent two years researching and handpicking teas to suit the Indian palate.
+An enticing range of gourmet white, black, oolong, herbal and specialty Indian chais are served with snacks in stylish settings.
+The variety is greater than that offered by Chaayos.
+Nowadays, there are Tea Trails cafes in Delhi, Lucknow, Chennai, Bangalore, Hyderabad, Mumbai, Pune, Vadodara and Surat.
+Regular tea festivals are special promotions are held.

-Infinitea was started in 2003 by Gaurav Saria, the owner of four tea estates in West Bengal.
-Over 150 tea varieties from all around the world are served there.
-It's located on upmarket Cunningham Road in Bangalore and set over two levels.
+Infinitea has been serving more than 150 varieties of tea from all over the world to people in Bangalore since 2003.
+It was started by Gaurav Saria, the owner of four tea estates in West Bengal.
+The original store is situated on upmarket Cunningham Road and occupies two levels.
 The design gives a complete tea experience with snippets of information, pictures, and posters everywhere.
 There's even a tea moment from Lewis Carroll's Alice in Wonderland.
+A new branch is now open on 100 Feet Road in hip Indiranagar.
 If you can't make it to Infinitea, you can buy tea from their fabulous online tea store!

 The Aap ki Pasand Tea Gallery is a favorite among tea connoisseurs in Delhi.
 This colonial-style, 1,200 square foot store is located in Old Delhi, close to the Red Fort.
 Relax and listen to soothing music, breathe in the aroma of freshly brewed tea, and taste and buy more than 35 different varieties.
 Most are from Darjeeling, Assam, Kangra and Nilgiri.